Transactions

 form to access a specific lock.

-A list of locks taken by a transaction is displayed in its lock_ids
+A list of locks acquired by a transaction is displayed in its lock_ids

 attribute.